stsiwo/go_concepts/basics.md

   ex)
     |receiver| <- |channel (buffer=4)| <- |sender|
     channel <-data (4 times) // this will block here until another GR receive; make channel empty

+- closing: if a channel is closed, you cannot send a message any more and if you try, it will panic.

 #### mutex: guarantee only single GR access to shared resource at a time